-- Monday Friday: Breakfast (07:30-08:30), Dinner (17:30-18:30) - Saturday Sunday Brunch (11:00-12:00), Dinner (17:30-18:30)

-Takeaways

-We actively encourage all students to make full use of the catering facilities available to minimise waste and promote healthy eating.

-The ordering of takeaways is permitted but the frequency of purchases will be monitored.

-- Takeaways must be ordered in enough time for delivery to be made before the boarding house closes for the night. - Students may only order takeaways from 17:00 Friday until 18:00 Sunday.

-Prep
+Boarding Handbook,

-- A school term for homework/school preparation time.
-Academic work is carried out in silence in your own personal room or in the common room.
-Prep takes place 19:00-21:00 Monday-Thursday, and 20:00-21:00 on Sundays. - If no work has been set, the expectation of the student is to actively seek out additional work to develop their understanding and knowledge in preparation for upcoming study.
+- Monday Friday: Breakfast (07:20-07:50), Dinner (17:30-18:30) - Saturday Sunday Brunch (11:00-12:00), Dinner (17:30-18:30) - Takeaways - We actively encourage all students to make full use of the catering facilities available to minimise waste and promote healthy eating.
+The ordering of takeaways is permitted but the frequency of purchases will be monitored and should be no more than twice per week - Takeaways must be ordered in enough time for delivery to be made before the boarding house closes for the night. - Students may only order takeaways from 17:00 Friday until 18:00 Sunday. - Prep - A school word for homework/school preparation time.
+Academic work is carried out in silence in the common room study area or personal room for Year 13 and Year 12 students (subject to EPP results) Prep takes place 18.30 to 20.30 Monday-Thursday - If no work has been set, our expectation of the student is to actively seek out additional work to develop their understanding and knowledge in preparation for upcoming study. - Registration - In line with government guidelines and school safeguarding regulations, PBH has a duty of care to record the whereabouts of the students living in PBH. - Registrations take place three times a day morning, prep, and curfew. - Weekdays (17:30 Sunday-17:30 Friday): - Morning Registration: 07:30-10:00 - Prep Registration: 18:30 - Curfew Registration: 21:300-22:00 (Senior School students), 22:00- 2230 (Sixth Form students) - Weekends (17:30 Friday-17:30 Sunday): - Morning Registration: 08:00-1100

-Registration

-- In line with government guidelines and school safeguarding regulations, PBH has a duty of care to record the whereabouts of the students living in PBH.

-- Registrations take place three times a day morning, prep, and curfew.

-- Weekdays (17:30 Sunday-17:30 Friday):

-- Morning Registration: 07:30-08:30

-- Prep Registration: 17:30-18:30

-- Curfew Registration: 21:00-21:30 (LS), 21:30-22:00 (SF)

-- Weekends (17:30 Friday-17:30 Sunday):

-- Morning Registration: 11:00-12:00

-- Evening Registration: 17:30-18:30

-- Curfew Registration: 21:30-22:00 (LS), 22:00-22:30 (SF)

-Laundry

-Each student is allocated three days a week in order to carry out their own personal laundry.
+- Evening Registration: 17:30-18:30 - Curfew Registration: 22:00 22:30 (SeniorSchool),22:30- 23:00 (Sixth Form) - Laundry - Each student is allocated three days a week in order to carry out their own personal laundry, including towels.
 Bedding & bathmats provided by the school are washed and replaced weekly.

-Boarding Handbook, PS/07/23 Last reviewed: July 2023 (PS) Next review: June 2024

-Cleaning

-Each room is cleaned once a week by cleaners.
+Girls can do their laundry on Tuesday, Thursday and Sunday.
+Boys do laundry on Monday, Wednesday and Saturday. - Cleaning - Each room is cleaned once a week by cleaners.
 Cleaners will clean bathrooms, kitchenettes and floors.
 It is the expectation of the students to keep their room tidy.
 If a student has left their room in an inappropriate state, then their room may not be cleaned until the room is tidied.